At the end of this guide you will be able to…

 What is the Go/No-go task and how can you use it in your own research?

 The Go/No-go task is a simple experimental paradigm that requires participants to respond by pressing a button when they see a “go” signal, and not respond when they see the “no-go” signal.
-The key behaviour that you can measure with this experiment is the participants’ ability to withhold a response on No-go trials, after the Go-response has become a habit.
-This ability to ignore automatic and habitual responses in favour of more deliberate actions is called ‘inhibition’.
+The key behaviour measured with this experiment is the participants’ ability to withhold a response on No-go trials.
+This is especially difficult if Go-trials outnumber No-Go trials.
+Psychologists call the ability to ignore automatic and habitual responses in favour of more deliberate actions ‘inhibition’.

 As they predicted, individuals with high trait anxiety performed more poorly on No-go trials in the task than individuals with low trait anxiety.
 By running this task together with EEG measurements, they linked the impaired performance to a deficit in early response selection in pre-motor areas of the brain that are responsible for action planning.

-Thanks to its ease and versatility, the Go/No-go task is still widely used in assessing response inhibition between different groups of participants.
+Thanks to its ease and versatility, this task is still widely used to test response inhibition between different participant groups.

 The Go/No-go task measures how effectively someone can inhibit habitual responses in favour of more deliberate actions